chrisanderson16/ACOM_Transmitter_FPGA_Dev/petalinux_build_to_boot/README.md

 ```bash
 sudo fdisk -l
 ```
-&emsp;+ This will display all the storage disks that you have on your device.
++ This will display all the storage disks that you have on your device.
 Make note of the one that is your SD card.
 This can be done by matching the storage sizes.<br/>

 **4.** Enter the following command and press enter (for this demonstration, I will be called the SD card *sdc1*):<br/>
 ```bash